A CULTURAL

 THE GREEK WORD FOR TURNING

-The term ‘gyro’ derives from the Greek word for ‘turning’.
-This directly refers to the method used for cooking the marinated meat.
-The gyro is prepared by layering sections of meat onto a large rotisserie skewer.
-It is then slowly vertically roasted while turning.Â
+The term ‘gyro’, derives from the Greek word for ‘turning’.
+This directly refers to the method used for roasting the marinated meat.
+The marinated meat is prepared by layering sections of it onto a large rotisserie skewer.
+The meat is then slowly vertically roasted while constantly turning.

 A CRISPY OUTER LAYER